-The first step to an amazing burger is the beef.
+The first step to an amazing restaurant style burger is the beef.
 Restaurants (the good ones) that serve the best burgers go right to the source and order beef from a local farm.
-Fresh beef that was pasture raised and pasture fed is going to give you the best burger.
-“But I live in the city” you say.
-I know not everyone has access to a farm like I do (living in the country has it’s perks… but I do miss shopping and Starbucks quite a bit) but even big cities have farmer’s markets and butchers.
-Visit a market or find a butcher that gets their meat from the nearest agricultural area to your city and you’ll get some fresh, great tasting beef.
-(I’m not knocking grocery stores at all, if that’s what’s convenient for you just look for the meat with the latest expiration date or ask the in-store butcher which day they receive their meat order and buy it that day.)
+Fresh beef that was pasture-raised and pasture-fed is going to give you the best burger.
+“But I live in the city,” you say.
+I know not everyone has access to a farm like I do (living in the country has its perks… but I do miss shopping and Starbucks quite a bit) but even big cities have farmer’s markets and butchers.
+Visit a market or find a butcher that gets their meat from the nearest agricultural area to your city and you’ll get some fresh, great-tasting beef.
+(I’m not knocking grocery stores at all if that’s what’s convenient for you just look for the meat with the latest expiration date or ask the in-store butcher which day they receive their meat order and buy it that day.)

 A big mistake people make is buying lean ground beef.
 Everyone has become quite health and fat conscious (which is great in most cases!) and buy lean ground beef because it’s healthier.
-Yes it is healthier, but it doesn’t make a good burger.
-Lean ground beef is great for pasta sauces, meat loaf, casseroles and tacos, but when it comes to burgers a lean to fat ratio of 70/30 is best.
+Yes, it is healthier, but it doesn’t make a good restaurant style hamburger.
+Lean ground beef is great for pasta sauces, meatloaf, casseroles and tacos, but when it comes to burgers a lean to fat ratio of 70/30 is best.
 Lean ground beef cooks faster than medium and doesn’t have enough fat to keep the burger juicy, the result is an overcooked, dry burger.
 Now you’re sitting there and thinking “But medium ground beef is so fatty!”.
-That’s the joy in grilling, most of the fat drips away on the grill leaving just enough to keep the burger moist without making you feel like you’re eating a burger that’s been deep fried.
+That’s the joy in grilling, most of the fat drips away on the grill leaving just enough to keep the burger moist without making you feel like you’re eating a burger that’s been deep-fried.

 Once you have the right beef it’s just a matter of not committing these burger sins:

-Following these tips will give you burgers that are juicy, fresh-tasting and comparable to even the best burger joints.
+Following these tips will give you restaurant style burgers that are juicy, fresh-tasting and comparable to even the best burger joints.
 Top it with your favourite toppings and enjoy!